-- (1) The Municipality must establish a project committee to compile or amend its municipal spatial development framework. - (2) The project committee must consist of- - (a) the Municipal Manager or a municipal employee designated by the municipal manager; and - (b) municipal employees appointed by the Municipal Manager from at least the following municipal departments: - (i) the integrated development planning office; - (ii) the spatial planning department; - (iii) the engineering department; - (iv) the local economic development department; and - (v) the housing department.
+- The Municipality must establish a project committee to compile or amend its municipal spatial development framework.

+- (2) The project committee must consist of-

+- (a) the Municipal Manager or a municipal employee designated by the municipal manager; and

+- (b) municipal employees appointed by the Municipal Manager from at least the following municipal functions:

+- (i) Integrated Development Planning;

+- (ii) Town Planning Building Control;

+- (iii) Technical Services;

+- (iv) Local Economic Development; and

+- (v) Integrated Human Settlements.